The Soul Silent

 Day of Redemption

-the most familiar of mankind's secrets?
-God, the Creator, - he must remain totally unintelligible to the world: - God, the loving teacher, is dearly beloved,
+of mankind's secrets?
+God, the Creator, - he must remain totally unintelligible to the world: - God, the loving teacher, is dearly beloved, but not

-but not understood:- but the God who suffers, - His name is inscribed in our hearts in letters of fire; all the obstinacy of existence is washed away by our
+understood:- but the God who suffers, - His name is inscribed in our hearts in letters of fire; all the obstinacy of existence is washed away by our immense

-immense pain at seeing God suffering!
+pain at seeing God suffering!
 The teaching which we could not comprehend, it now affects us: God is within us, - the world has been overcome!
-Who
+Who created it?

-created it?
 An idle question!
 Who overcame it?
-God within our hearts, - God whom we comprehend1 in the deepest anguish of
+God within our hearts, - God whom we comprehend1 in the deepest anguish of fellow-suffering! -

 [Letter to King Ludwig, 14 April 1865]

-idea of writing Parsifal; since then it has lived within me and prospered, like a child in its mother's womb.
-With each Good Friday it grows a year older,
+writing Parsifal; since then it has lived within me and prospered, like a child in its mother's womb.
+With each Good Friday it grows a year older, and I

-which Perceval or Parzival, who had not been inside a church or made confession in several years, met some pilgrims who were shocked to see him wearing armour on the
+Parzival, who had not been inside a church or made confession in several years, met some pilgrims who were shocked to see him wearing armour on the holiest of days,

 Und ich, ich bin's